 You aren’t oblivious to the fact that a responsive website is your window to success in today’s digital driven world.
 A few days back we had discussed the importance of responsive web design in one of our earlier post and today we shall take a look at one of the best frameworks that are used to develop responsive sites.

-As you would know these sites offer seamless experience to users irrespective of the device used to browse your website and also add to your SEO score (mobile responsiveness has become an important parameter in Google’s latest algorithms).
+As you would know these sites offer a seamless experience to users irrespective of the device used to browse your website and also add to your SEO score (mobile responsiveness has become an important parameter in Google’s latest algorithms).
 This is where the choice of tool to build a mobile responsive website is important.
-For most developers Bootstrap has become the go-to tool when it comes to building such sites.
+For most developers, Bootstrap has become the go-to tool when it comes to building such sites.

 What is Bootstrap?

 What Makes Bootstrap Ideal for Mobile Responsive Sites?

 - Breakpoints – This is one of the most used features of Bootstrap when it comes to creating responsive sites.
 The idea behind this is simple – breakpoints are as the name suggests minimum viewport widths.
 When the framework detects a change in screen size vis-à-vis these viewport changes the layout automatically changes on the devices.

 - Containers – In Bootstrap there are two types of containers who help in defining the appearance of the website on the screen – Fixed Width Container and Full-Width Container.
 In the former fixed sizes are defined for different screen sizes and defined by adding class .container to individual elements.
 In the latter, the containers would always take full screen width irrespective of the screen size.

 - Responsive Grid System – This is one of the most powerful features of the framework and allows developers to create grids that would seamlessly blend with the interface of any device.
 There are different column classes for different screen sizes which makes it easy for the developers.